HL7/PDDI-CDS/input/pagecontent/knowledge-artifacts.md

 ### Clinical Reasoning

 This section describes the components and processes of the Clinical Reasoning module used for the PDDI CDS artifacts.
 The Clinical Reasoning module provides resources and operations to enable sharing and evaluation of clinical knowledge artifacts.
 For the PDDI CDS artifacts this encompasses the `PlanDefinition`, `CarePlan`, `RequestGroup`, and CQL libraries.

 > *Note:* While resources and CQL libraries are specified for this implementation guide, these are not required for PDDI CDS functionality.
 The `PlanDefinition`, however, is RECOMMENDED to create sharable PDDI knowledge artifacts.

 #### PlanDefinition
 {:.no_toc}

 In the FHIR resource [workflow](https://www.hl7.org/fhir/workflow.html), the PlanDefinition resource is categorized as a definition.
 Resources in this category define an action that can occur with a patient.
 There are four main elements of the `PlanDefinition` that are used for the PDDI CDS instances.
 These elements include `TriggerDefinition,` `Condition,` `DynamicValue,` and `Action.`

 **TriggerDefinition**
 {:.no_toc}

 The `TriggerDefinition` uses the Name Event, which allows triggering of an event opposed to a scheduled or fixed event.
-The `TriggerDefinition` for a `PlanDefinition` written for PDDI CDS MUST be based on one of the CDS Hooks requests `order-sign` and `order-select.`
+The `TriggerDefinition` for a `PlanDefinition` written for PDDI CDS SHOULD be based on one of the CDS Hooks requests `order-sign` and `order-select.`

 ~~~
 "triggerDefinition": {